IH-honnette/Build_and_secure_REST_API/README.md

-# SMS Transactions REST API
+# Building and Securing a REST API

 A comprehensive REST API implementation built with Python's `http.server` module for managing SMS transaction data.
 This project demonstrates CRUD operations, authentication, data structure algorithms, and performance analysis.